Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Multi-country comparisons

-In Figure~\ref{fig:10}, we display the forecasted life expectancy at age 60 of the female and male populations in the 24 countries.
-In 2022, Japan had the highest life expectancy for females, but by 2050, the highest life expectancy may occur in Switzerland.
-For the male population, Australia had the highest life expectancy in 2022, and may still maintain its lead by 2050.
-Among all the countries, Bulgaria has the lowest life expectancy at age 60.
+In Figure~\ref{fig:10}, we display the forecasted life expectancy at \textit{age 60} of the female and male populations in the 24 countries.
+In 2022, Japan had the highest life expectancy for females, but by 2050, the highest may be in Switzerland.
+Among males, Australia had the highest life expectancy in 2022 and may still maintain its lead by 2050.
+Among all countries, Bulgaria has the lowest life expectancy at 60 years of age.